pydata/pydata-sphinx-theme/docs/contribute/manual.md

 # Set up a manual development environment

-If you prefer not to use automation tools like `nox`, you may also manually set up a development environment locally.
+If you prefer not to use automation tools like `nox`, or want to have more control over the specific version of packages that you'd like like installed, you may also manually set up a development environment locally.

 To do so, follow the instructions on this page.

 ## Create a new development environment